frank038/Rubrica/README.md

 - delete the selected record (a confirmation dialog should appear)
 - save the database (into a plain text in the same folder of the program)
 - export the selected item (into a vcf file)
-- export the whole database (into a single vcf file)
+- export the whole database into a single vcf file
+- export the whole database into a single csv file
 - import a vcf file (only selected fields will be parsed)
 - exit the program (a dialog should appear if the database has been changed).